JadeXenpai/gamespott/README.md

 # gamespott
+This is a
-Website for gaming accessories with cart and check in
+Website With login/registration , Home page with cart and a checkout page

+You can use this a template